santisbon/reference/src/automated.md

 git branch -M main
 git push -u origin main
 ```
-See my [`dotfiles`](https://github.com/santisbon/dotfiles) repo for an example that also includes macOS preferences and a Brewfile with [mas](https://github.com/mas-cli/mas) to automate App Store installs.
+See my [dotfiles](https://github.com/santisbon/dotfiles) repo for an example that includes:

+* Brewfile with tools and apps from both Homebrew and the App Store (with [mas](https://github.com/mas-cli/mas)).
+* Dotfiles for git and shell configurations.
+* iTerm profile.
+* macOS preferences.

 Then on your [new machine](https://www.chezmoi.io/quick-start/#using-chezmoi-across-multiple-machines) or clean installation of macOS:
 ```sh